ufersa/plataforma-sabia/README.md

 4. **Open the source code and start editing!**

    The site is now running on `http://localhost:8000`.
-Use your code editor of choice and edit the files to see.
+Use your code editor of choice and start editing files.
 Save your changes, and the browser will update in real time!

 ### Additional commands